sf-wdi-gaia/intro-ruby-1/README.md

 > <cite>"I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language."</cite>
 > - Ruby creator Yukihiro Matsumoto (a.k.a.
 "Matz")

 One of the things that's important to people who write code in Ruby is how the code _reads_.
-Rubyists are known for writing code in a way that reads as much like normal English as possible.
+Rubyists are known for writing code in a way that ***reads as much like normal English as possible***.
 That helps make it easy to learn for beginners.

 Check out this example: